graphql/graphql-wg/agendas/2025/03-Mar/06-wg-primary.md

 1. Determine volunteers for note taking (1m, Host)
 1. Review agenda (2m, Host)
 1. Check for [ready for review agenda items](https://github.com/graphql/graphql-wg/issues?q=is%3Aissue+is%3Aopen+label%3A%22Ready+for+review+%F0%9F%99%8C%22+sort%3Aupdated-desc) (5m, Host)
-1. Nullability Working Group status update (Alex Reilly, 15m)
+1. Nullability Working Group status update (15m, Alex Reilly)
-1. Fragment-Arguments (Jovi De Croock, 10m)
+1. Fragment-Arguments (10m, Jovi De Croock)
    - Spec has been finished for a bit
    - Implementation is under an experimental flag in GraphQL v17
    - Advance to stage 2
+1. Let's cut a spec release... it's been 3+ years!
+(15m, Benjie)